 Career Map: Veterinarian

-This document was updated in collaboration with the Ontario Ministry of Citizenship, Immigration and International Trade in May 2015.
+This document was updated in collaboration with the Ontario Ministry of Citizenship and Immigration in May 2015.
 Requirements may have changed by the time you apply.
 Please contact the College of Veterinarians of Ontario before completing your application.

 Copyright in this career map is held jointly by the Queen’s Printer for Ontario and the College of Veterinarians of Ontario, © 2015.
 This Info Sheet may be used or reproduced by any third party for non-commercial, not-for-profit purposes, provided that no fee, payment or royalty of any kind shall be charged by the third party for any further use or reproduction of the Info Sheet by any person.
 Any proposed commercial or for-profit use or reproduction of this Info Sheet requires a written license from the Queen’s Printer for Ontario and the College of Veterinarians of Ontario.

 To practise veterinary medicine in Ontario you must obtain a licence from the College of Veterinarians of Ontario (CVO).
 The CVO sets all licensing requirements for veterinarians under the Veterinarians Act of 1989 and Ontario Regulation 1093.
 These requirements include a basic degree in veterinary medicine, and passing the national licensing examinations.
 The examinations require an application separate from the application to the CVO (see Licence Application Process, below).